logzio/logz-docs/_source/logzio_collections/_log-sources/k8s-events.md

 ##### Check Logz.io for your events

-Give your events some time to get from your system to ours, and then open [Kibana](https://app.logz.io/#/dashboard/kibana).
+Give your events some time to get from your system to ours, and then open [Open Search Dashboards](https://app.logz.io/#/dashboard/osd).

 If you still don't see your logs, see [Kubernetes log shipping troubleshooting]({{site.baseurl}}/user-guide/kubernetes-troubleshooting/).